The Women’s Caucus of the Association for Jewish Studies is pleased to invite applications for the following awards:

 Applications due November 15

-Knowing that we did not advance professionally without standing on the shoulders of giants who offered us a ladder up, the Women’s Caucus is introducing a new award.
-This award recognizes outstanding service in the profession through mentorship of women scholars in Jewish Studies.
+The Women’s Caucus has always promoted mentorship.
+We are delighted that this will be the third year of being able to offer an award that recognizes outstanding service in the profession through mentorship of women scholars in Jewish Studies.
 Please submit a 1-2 page letter nominating a mentor who has made a significant contribution to the professional success of women in Jewish Studies.

 Please note that all applicants are expected to be members of the Women’s Caucus in good standing.